dab10/CRUD-API/README.md

 ---

 ## Application features
+Please wait for all servers to load before making a request (especially in multi mode!)

 Database server is located on http:\\\\localhost:(PORT + 'number cpu your PC').
 So, if there are errors on server side of this localhost, then you will get an error on any request from another server.